AdguardTeam/AdguardKnowledgeBase/03.macos/05.solving-problems/04.big-sur-issues/docs.en.md

 ## VPN apps with legacy API

-Despite AdGuard is displayed as a VPN in system settings, it shouldn't cause any comflicts when working alongside other VPN-based apps.
+Despite AdGuard is displayed as a VPN in system settings, it shouldn't cause any conflicts when working alongside other VPN-based apps.
 However, if you're using a VPN-based app that was downloaded from outside AppStore, there's a chance it uses the old VPN API and you have to exclude it from filtering:

 1) Open AdGuard's menu.
 2) Select *Preferences...*.